gvwilson/thirdbit/src/fiction/cloudherd/index.md

 *Twinge.*
 Noxy winced and put her hand on the back of her head.
-There it was again, that feeling of---of *something*, but what?
+There it was again, that feeling of—of *something*, but what?

 Her grandmother noticed her expression.
 "Are you all right?"